markusmoenig/Eldiron/docs/docs/official_rules.md

 | `attack` distance | comes from equipped weapon range, fallback `1.5` tiles |
 | `take` | target must be an item, distance `1.5` tiles |
 | `use` | distance `2` tiles |

+Official action distances are resolved before legacy character `[intent_distance]` values.
+A single Attack button can therefore serve melee and ranged weapons: swords and maces use melee range, bows use the bow category range.
+In 2D directional play, choosing Attack and pressing a direction scans that lane out to the equipped weapon range, so a bow can target an enemy several tiles away without needing a separate ranged-attack intent.

 Attack cooldown is rules-owned.
 A character script should call `attack()` for a normal weapon or unarmed attack.
 The runtime uses the equipped weapon cooldown